abtin/notes/2022/Apr.md

 - The dream was so good that when I woke up I didn't want this reality.
 It tells what I deeply like.
 It's a good guidance system.
 - Learning continues. it's interesting and progress is being made :)

+### Apr 23, 2022

+#### Thoughts

+- I'm grateful for having a good day.

+- I'm glad that I didn't work on bullshit tasks.

+- Looking forward to something interesting, fulfilling and rewarding.
+That's what I truly desire.